mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 To check that the first law is fulfilled, insert `id` for the function `f` and the proof will flow from definition above.
 The second case for `Add` will look as follows.
-It's the same for `Mul` since they have the same structure.
+It is the same for `Mul`, since they have the same structure.

     Add (f . g $ a) (f . g $ b) = fmap f (Add (g a) (g b)) = fmap f .
     fmap g $ Add a b

-so it's fulfilled as well.
-Of course we can skip this bit in GHC thanks to `DeriveFunctor` extension that allows us to derive `fmap` automatically.
+so it is fulfilled as well.
+Of course, we can skip this bit in GHC, thanks to the `DeriveFunctor` extension that allows us to derive `fmap` automatically.

 ### Representing our type as a fixed point